ccsl-usp/modelo-latex/README.md

 included in this repo in PDF format](https://gitlab.com/ccsl-usp/modelo-latex/raw/master/pre-compilados/tese-exemplo.pdf?inline=false).
 The template uses makeindex, biber, and many LaTeX packages.

-These packages, in no particular order, are directly used in the template: etoolbox, expl3, xparse, letltxmacro, regexpatch, xstring, ifxetex, ifluatex, ifpdf, trimspaces, fontenc, inputenc, fontspec, mweights, fontaxes, unicode-math, calc, geometry, amsthm, babel, microtype, indentfirst, footmisc, emptypage, caption, hyperref, biblatex, setspace, parskip, xcolor, ragged2e, textcase, fancyhdr, graphicx, float, flafter, placeins, pdflscape, rotating, subcaption, wrapfig, pdfpages, tablefootnote, array, dcolumn, longtable, multirow, makecell, booktabs, tocbibind, imakeidx, verbatim, latexsym, amsmath, amssymb, mathtools, csquotes, hypcap, hyperxmp, url, listings, textcomp, multicol, metalogo, epigraph, imakeidx, todonotes, soul, soulutf8, translator, pgfgantt, titletoc, titlesec, titleps, framed, adjustbox, threeparttable, colortbl, datetime2, iflang, lstautogobble, froufrou, enumitem, contour, siunitx, tikz, pgfplots, and hologo.
-Many others are loaded indirectly by these.
+The template probably includes all packages you'd expect, such as the AMS packages (amsthm, amsmath etc.), babel, geometry, hyperref, graphicx, array etc. It also includes many others; in no particular order, these are directly used in the template: etoolbox, expl3, xparse, letltxmacro, regexpatch, fontenc, inputenc, fontspec, mweights, fontaxes, unicode-math, calc, ragged2e, microtype, indentfirst, footmisc, emptypage, caption, biblatex, setspace, parskip, xcolor, textcase, fancyhdr, float, flafter, placeins, pdflscape, tikz, rotating, subcaption, pdfpages, tablefootnote, dcolumn, longtable, multirow, makecell, booktabs, tocbibind, imakeidx, verbatim, mathtools, csquotes, hypcap, hyperxmp, url, listings, textcomp, multicol, metalogo, epigraph, imakeidx, todonotes, soul, soulutf8, translator, pgfgantt, titletoc, titlesec, titleps, framed, adjustbox, threeparttable, colortbl, datetime2, iflang, lstautogobble, froufrou, enumitem, contour, siunitx, pgfplots, appendix, iftex, keyval, and hologo.
+Several others are loaded indirectly by these.

-The default fonts depend on these packages: lmodern, fix-cm, libertinus, libertinust1math, and source code pro.
+The default fonts depend on these packages: lmodern, fix-cm, libertinus, libertinust1math, fourier-orns, and sourcecodepro.

-These packages are not used, but are mentioned and might be useful: lastpage, braket, varioref, cleveref, gensymb, glossaries, ifthen ltxcmds, xfp, iftex, import, tcolorbox, ctable, csvsimple, tabto-ltx, titletoc, fancyhdr, imakeidx, showkeys, lua-visual-debug, and attachfile.

-The example presentation and poster use beamer, beamerposter, appendixnumberbeamer, and beamertheme-metropolis.
+The example presentation and poster use beamer, beamerposter, appendixnumberbeamer, qrcode, and beamertheme-metropolis.

 As of 2021, in debian/ubuntu systems, you need to install (with their dependencies) at least: texlive-base, texlive-latex-base,